 At $14,248, this figure might come as a surprise to some of those who think that the costs to vehicle ownership ends after they make the purchase.
 This table and breakdown show that there are other hidden costs involved to own and properly upkeep a car in Singapore.

 How Much You Need To Earn To Afford $14,639 Per Year

 After removing CPF (20%) and personal savings for reserve funds and credit duties (which we assume at 20%), we are left at about 60% of disposable income.

 What do you think about our above evaluation?
-Do you think Singaporeans would be able to purchase a vehicle with a lower take-home pay?
+Do you think Singaporeans are earning enough to own a car?
 Share with us your perspectives on Facebook, we’d love to hear your thoughts!

 Download the UDrivers app now!